modelica/ModelicaSpecification/RationaleMCP/0034/ReadMe.md

 See [separate document](rationale.md).

 ## Backwards Compatibility
-The introduction of the keyword `unknown` introduces a backwards incompatibility with code making use of that name for identifiers.
+As built-in types are treated similar to keywords, the introduced `Ternary` introduces a backwards incompatibility with code making use of that name for identifiers.
+By introducing `unknown` as a top-level constant rather than a keyword, this will not break code making use of this name for identifiers.
+By deprecating uses of `unknown` that wouldn't work if `unknown` was a keyword, it will be possible to later align the syntaxes of `true`, `false`, and `unknown`.

 ## Tool Implementation
 A prototype has been implemented in a development version of Wolfram SystemModeler.
 In the prototype, the type is named `__Wolfram_Ternary`, and the third truth value is named `__Wolfram_unknown`.
+The prototype currently has `__Wolfram_unknown` as a keyword, but will be updated to have a top-level constant instead.

 The prototype is complemented with a collection of example models, provided in a separate repository: https://github.com/henrikt-ma/TernaryTest